Paris Orly Airport: Father insists son "not a terrorist"

 - Father says son's actions caused by drink and drugs

-- AAuthorities say suspect also fired four shots at a bar Saturday morning
+- Authorities say suspect also fired four shots at a bar Saturday morning

-Paris (CNN)The father of the man shot dead at Orly airport in Paris on Saturday after attacking a French solider has insisted his son was "not a terrorist."
+Paris (CNN)The father of the man shot dead at Orly airport in Paris after attacking a French solider insisted Sunday his son was "not a terrorist."

 Ziyed Ben Belgacem held a gun on a female soldier while shouting: "I am here to die in the name of Allah ...
-There will be deaths," before two of the soldier's comrades shot the attacker dead, a prosecutor told reporters.
+There will be deaths," before two of the soldier's comrades shot him dead Saturday, a prosecutor told reporters.

-But speaking to France's Europe 1 radio Sunday, the father of Belgacem denied his son was a terrorist and instead blamed his actions on drugs and alcohol.
+But speaking to France's Europe 1 radio, Belgacem's father denied his son was a terrorist and instead blamed his actions on drugs and alcohol.

 "My son was not a terrorist.
-He never prayed and he drank," the father, who is not being named by French authorities, said.
+He never prayed and he drank," said the father, who is not being named by French authorities.

 "This is what happens under the influence of drink and cannabis."